BarnaGergely/ESP32Rover/ReadMe.md

 ## Tasks

+- On the boot the motors move a little.
+Fox it!
 - Fix GZIP compression
 - Refactor slider json format.
 It is a mess.
   - Refactore sliders to work like buttons (make easier to have any number of sliders)